maxi-blocks/maxi-blocks/readme.txt

 == Changelog ==

+_Updates 15 Oct 2024_
+MaxiBlocks v2.0.0
+* Update: Optimized performance for styles generation in the Editing Experience (EE) and the Site Editor (SE).
+* Update: Speed up MaxiBlocks breakpoint switching and responsive rendering in EE.
+* Update: Enhanced Context Loop / Dynamic Content speed for content rendering, changing settings, and loading from the Template Library, both in EE and SE.
+* Fix: Addressed issues with styles not loading in Mobile and Tablet preview mode in EE.
+* Fix: Restored Dynamic Content reset function to correspondent Context Loop values.

 _Updates 9 Oct 2024_
 MaxiBlocks v1.9.9
 * Update: Enhanced the main Editor screen with the ability to keep the current breakpoint width regardless of the opened sidebars.